MERGE-RNA: a physics-based model to predict RNA secondary structure ensembles with chemical probing: Results

 While the original design targeted roughly equal populations of the two helices, the thermodynamic model allows us to artificially bias the ensemble to favor either helix.
 We then simulated mutation profiles for the two cases—when either helix is always formed—and combined these profiles in known proportions to create synthetic datasets with varying helix populations, ranging from $0$ to $1$ in increments of $0.2$.
 To generate realistic mutation profiles, we used the physical parameters inferred from our analysis on experimental data from biologically relevant RNAs (subsection 'Transferability and accuracy of the physical model' above).

 We then trained our model on these synthetic datasets.
 Following the procedure established earlier, we first performed a joint fit of the physical parameters across all datasets, starting from random initializations.
 Subsequently, we optimized the soft constraints $\lambda_i$ for each dataset individually.
 The results, presented in Fig.~\ref{fig:fig3}, show that the model accurately recovers the expected base-pairing probabilities for both helices across all synthetic datasets.
 The method is robust to the presence of additional base pairs formed by the random primer binding sites.
-Overall, these synthetic data tests validate the model's ability to resolve heterogeneous RNA ensembles and recover helix populations consistent with the known ground truth (Fig.~\ref{fig:fig3}c).
+Overall, these synthetic data tests validate the model's ability to recover structural populations consistent with the known ground truth (Fig.~\ref{fig:fig3}c).